God of War PC – Best Graphics Settings for FPS

 GPU Use percentage99%

-To get more FPS out of this game, you should lower the shadows to the least possible setting, and keep the textures at medium, or possible low at all times.
-If you keep these points in mind, I would say that you can run GoW on PC without much issues
+To get more FPS out of this game, you should lower the shadows to the least possible setting, and keep the textures at medium, or possibly low at all times.
+If you keep these points in mind, I would say that you can run GoW on PC without many issues.

 Leave a Comment